inaimathi/langnostic/drafts/hax.md

 > - You could modify the `silence` function to generate silent audio files in different formats or with specific audio properties (e.g., bit depth).
 > - You could modify the `cat` function to support different concatenation methods, such as fading in and out between segments or applying effects.

 That's pretty good for about five seconds' worth of work, and is incidentally the best use I've put ChatGPT to so far.
 The end result of running this script, in an admittedly convoluted way, on an earlier draft of this post is [this](https://static.inaimathi.ca/langnostic--hax.mp3).
-It still has some rough edges, which I can very probably deal with in the next version of the script.
-I intend to release this, or possibly do something else with it.
+It still has some rough edges, which I can very probably deal with in the next version.
+I intend to release this, and possibly do something else with it too.

 Ok, this is the end of the part where I'm soberly describing what I've done and going off on a wild speculative tangent.
 You've been warned.